 Free credit report?
 Good grief.

 I know how this conversation will go.
-Tyoma was on the verge of tears, because knowing his credit score was a life and death matter.
+Liev was on the verge of tears, because knowing his credit score was a life and death matter.

 For once, I resisted the temptation to explain to him the complexities of modern life and credit reports.
 This was hard for me.
 As compelled as he is to fill out the form and see the numbers pertaining to his life, I am compelled to deliver a lengthy lecture and tell him the truth.
 In fact, I slip into lecture mode ¾ of the time.